 It was her first children’s picture book illustrated by Alan Daniel and published in 1995.
 It is a comic tale that concerns the young narrator’s confusion when his father and a boy in his class have the same name; little Nick’s puzzlement is compounded when his father leads him to believe that he and the boy in Nick’s class are the same people.

 This was her second book for children, illustrated by Jacqueline Rogers and also published in 1995.
 It tells the fanciful story of a young boy who wishes so strongly for a sibling that his puppy becomes a human sister; the narrative details the difficulties and confusion that arise from the puppy’s transformation.

 Then her Autobiography: Great Women Writers by Rita Dove, S.E.
-Hinton, and Maya Angelou published in Princeton, NJ, by Hacienda Productions, 1999.
-It is an autobiographical account by the three authors.
+Hinton, and Maya Angelou was published in Princeton, NJ, by Hacienda Productions in 1999.
+It is an autobiographical account of the three authors.

 Who is Ponyboy’s favourite brother?